junxit/us-congress-bills-119/bill.md

     - **(C)** Available information about any plans to include the requirements of such covered solicitation in another contract or task order of the Federal agency.
   - **(2)** With respect to a cancelled covered solicitation which the Federal agency does not intend to reissue, establishing procedures for the referral of a small business concern (as defined under section 3 of the Small Business Act (15 U.S.C.
 632)) that prepared a bid for such covered solicitation to the Director of Small and Disadvantaged Business Utilization (as defined in section 15(k) of such Act (15 U.S.C.
 644(k))) of the Federal agency for assistance in identifying similar contracting opportunities.
 - **(b)** *Publication* The information required under subsection (a) shall be made publicly accessible on the single, Government-wide point of entry described under section 1708 of title 41, United States Code.
-- **(c)** *Covered solicitation defined* The term covered solicitation means a solicitation of a Federal agency for a procurement for which two or more small business concerns were eligible to submit a bid.
+- **(c)** *Covered solicitation defined* In this section, the term covered solicitation means a solicitation of a Federal agency for a procurement for which two or more small business concerns were eligible to submit a bid.

 ## § 3.
 Duties for Directors of Offices of Small and Disadvantaged Business Utilization relating to certain cancelled solicitations